-Y1 MT+I HT Pass two assessed lecture courses and attend a minimum of seven colloquia plus the three compulsory workshops МТ Wk0 Induction Wk4 SUBMIT 'NEW GRADUATE STUDENT' ON-LINE QUESTIONNAIRE Wk7-9 Student report to GSR нт Wk0-1 PMF1 to the 'Materials: PGR Progression' on-line site Wk6-7 Student report to GSR тт Wk2-4 Informal meeting with Lead Assessor (arranged by student) [In advance upload to 'Materials: PGR Progression' a single pdf comprising: project title, Gantt chart, and a 100-word summary of the new science to which it is anticipated the project will lead] Wk7-9 Student report to GSR (inc Preparing for Transfer of Status form) Wk8 Lit Review to 'Materials: PGR Progression' (5,000 to 6,000 words) [ Assessors are required to judge a candidate's understanding of the literature] LV July PMF2 to 'Materials: PGR Progression' July Apply to be considered for transfer of status (before applying you must have completed the University's on-line course on Research Integrity Training) Submit by email to the Materials Graduate Studies Office a Word version of your fully completed GSO.2.
-MPLS together with 2,500 word summary of progress to date + Gantt Chart for DGS approval [Supervisor's report is within GSO.2.MPLS] mid-Sept Student report to GSR Y2 МТ Wks -3 to +1 Transfer of Status Interview with Assessors (If authorised to do so by supervisor, arranged by student liaising with assessors) Two to three weeks prior to interview upload to 'Materials: PGR Progression' a single pdf comprising GSO.2.MPLS + Summary of Progress report + Gantt chart + a copy of the Preparing for Transfer of Status form you submitted to GSR in TT.
-Wk7-9 Student report to GSR HT Wk0-1 PMF3a to 'Materials: PGR Progression' Wk7-9 Student report to GSR Wk7 Research Talk (Upload abstract and slides to 'Materials: PGR Progression') -127- mid-Sept \Student report to GSR
+Y1 MT+H ΙΤ Pass two assessed lecture courses and attend a minimum of seven colloquia plus the three compulsory workshops MT Wk0 Induction Wk4 Submit 'new graduate student' on-line questionnaire Wk7 Informal introductory meeting with your Department Advisor Wk7-9 Student report to GSR нт Wk0-1 PMF1 to the 'Materials: PGR Progression' on-line site Wk7-9 Student report to GSR TT Wk2-4 Informal meeting with Lead Assessor (arranged by student) [In advance upload to 'Materials: PGR Progression' a single pdf comprising: project title, Gantt chart, and a 100-word summary of the new science and/or technology to which it is anticipated the project will lead] Wk7-9 Student report to GSR (inc Preparing for Transfer of Status form) Wk8 Lit Review to 'Materials: PGR Progression' (5,000 to 6,000 words) [ Assessors are required to judge a candidate's understanding of the literature] LV July PMF2 to 'Materials: PGR Progression' July Apply to be considered for transfer of status (before applying you must have completed the University's on-line course on Research Integrity Training): Submit by email to the Materials Graduate Studies Office a Word version of your fully completed GSO.2.
+MPLS form together with 2,500 word summary of progress to date + Gantt Chart + Research Integrity Certificate for DGS approval mid-Sept Student report to GSR Y2 MT 1 Transfer of Status Interview with Assessors uthorised to do so by supervisor, arranged by student liaising with assessors) Two to three weeks prior to interview upload to 'Materials: PGR Progression' a single pdf comprising GSO.2.MPLS + Summary of Progress report + Gantt Chart + Research Integrity Certificate + a copy of the Preparing for Transfer of Status form you submitted to GSR in TT.
+Wk7-9 Student report to GSR нт Wk0-1 PMF3a to 'Materials: PGR Progression' Wk7-9 Student report to GSR Wk7 Research Talk (Upload abstract & slides to 'Materials: PGR Progression')

-TT Wk7-9 \Student report to GSR
+TT Wk7-9 Student report to GSR